-Summers are the busiest in Moab, when thousands of tourists come to enjoy its national parks, raft in the Moab river, and mountain bike in the stunning red-rock country, among many other activities that Moab has to offer.
+Summers are the busiest in Moab, which is when thousands of tourists come to enjoy its national parks, raft in the Moab River, and mountain bike in the stunning red-rock country, among many other activities that Moab has to offer.

-Besides the sweltering temperatures that can make spending time outside, let alone hiking downright difficult, summer is also the most expensive time to visit this part of Utah.
+Besides the sweltering temperatures that can make spending time outside, let alone hiking downright difficult, summer is also arguably the worst time to visit this part of Utah.